The Prowler (1981 film): Production

+Development

 The Prowler was co-written by Glenn Leopold and Neal Barbera, son of Joseph Barbera.
 Director Joseph Zito read the screenplay and was drawn to its "misty quality": "It had this strange, dreamlike mood in it.
 It wasn't trying to be real, it was trying to be surreal in a way".

+Casting

+Farley Granger was cast in the film through his connection to the wife of an executive producer, with whom he was enrolled in an acting course.

+Filming

 Initially, Zito had wanted to shoot The Prowler in Avalon, California, where it is set, but later decided to shoot the film in Cape May, New Jersey instead, which he felt had a "ghost town quality".
 The film was shot over a period of six weeks, which each consisted of six days' work, beginning in October 1980.
 Contemporaneous newspaper reports cite a budget of between $400,000 and $500,000, though Zito has stated that the film ultimately cost $1 million to produce.
 During production, the film had the working title Graduation.

-Because the film's death sequences were so special effects-intensive, the shooting schedule was crafted to prioritize the filming of them specifically, with whole days dedicated to one death scene.
-The Inn at Cape May served as the building that appears in the dance sequences.
-The Emlen Physick Estate served as the Chatham house, where the film's last act takes place.
+The Inn at Cape May served as the building that appears in the dance sequences, while the Emlen Physick Estate served as the Chatham house, where the film's last act takes place.
+The dormitory sequences were filmed inside the historic Chalfonte Hotel.

+Special effects

+Tom Savini designed the special effects for the film's elaborate murder sequences.
+Because the film's death sequences were so special effects-intensive, the shooting schedule was crafted to prioritize the filming of them specifically, with whole days dedicated to one death sequence.

+Music

+Richard Einhorn composed the film's original score.
+James Jay Edwards, writing for the film website Film Fracture in 2011, praised Einhorn's score, describing it as "a horror masterpiece.
+Combining modern (for the time) electronic music with classical sensibilities, the score is always noticeable but never distracting, driving the action instead of being pulled along by it.
+While not as iconic as some of its contemporaries (like John Carpenter’s eerie piano piece from Halloween or Harry Manfredini’s ki-ki-ki ha-ha-ha from Friday the 13th), Einhorn’s compositions are more musical and moody, creating tension where the visuals lack it."
+In a 2019 retrospective review for Exclaim!, Brock Thiessen wrote of the score: "At times, Einhorn weaves in some beautifully romantic pieces, especially during the album's first suite, but then at others, he veers off into much more abstract territory, mixing orchestral cues and free-forming electronic soundscapes.
+In a way, it's like what you'd get from a purposely experimental Morricone score."

+In January 2019, Waxwork Records released the film's score on vinyl as a double LP.
+It was later issued on CD through Howlin' Wolf Records.